yevvonlim/lsknet-pretrain/README.md

-# KARI-AIFACTORY MYGA Team Submission - LSKNet Pretrain
+# Unofficial Implementation of LSKNet ImageNet Pretraining
-This is a PyTorch implementation of **LSKNet** ImageNet1K-Pretrain
+This is a PyTorch implementation of **LSKNet (https://github.com/zcablii/LSKNet) ** ImageNet1K-Pretrain

 ## Image Classification